ardalis/ardalis-com-gatsby/src/pages/blog/what-are-abstractions-in-software-development.md

 }
 ```

-Applying this rule, is it a (good) abstraction?
+Applying this (single implementation) rule, is it a (good) abstraction?

 There's no way to know, since we don't know how many classes implement it.
 Let's say there are 0 implementations, currently.
 Is it an abstraction?
 We know it is, because it's purely abstract.
 This rule only says that interfaces with exactly one implementation are not (good) abstractions; it's silent about those with 0 or 2+ implementations.
 So it's not helpful here.

 Now I add this implementation: